 One of the American food traditions on Easter is Capirotada.
 It’s a bread pudding.
-And is usually eaten on Good Friday.
+And it is usually eaten on Good Friday.
 Recipes for capirotada vary from region to region, but it’s made from bolillo, soaked in sugar syrup with water, and spices: cinnamon sticks and cloves.
 All sorts of nuts and dried fruit can be added at the end.
 Capirotada also symbolizes the crucifixion of Jesus.
-Cinnamon sticks represent the cross, cloves the nails with which He was crucified, and bread represents indeed the body of Christ.
+Cinnamon sticks represent the cross, cloves the nails with which He was crucified, and bread represents, indeed, the body of Christ.

 Why do we eat chocolate eggs or bunnies on Easter?

-At Easter, we eat eggs or chocolate bunnies because it’s based on the pagan traditions of the festival celebrating the goddess, where people would eat eggs and bury their shells in the ground to encourage fertility.
-This process would also be found in other cultures such as the Egyptian and Babylonian.
+At Easter, we eat eggs or chocolate bunnies because it’s based on the pagan traditions of the festival celebrating the goddess, where people eat eggs and bury their shells in the ground to encourage fertility.
+This process would also be found in other cultures, such as the Egyptian and Babylonian.

 Since ancient times the red-dyed egg has been the symbol of Jesus’ sacrifice.
 The custom was quickly taken up by all countries where Christianity spread.
 However, decorating eggshells has much older roots.

 The chocolate egg seems to be the star of Easter, but the egg itself is the universal symbol for the holidays.
-In almost all cultures it is used in various forms.
+In almost all cultures, it is used in various forms.
 It is often decorated and given as a gift to loved ones.
 Traditionally hen’s eggs are dyed, but modern times have made the chocolate egg the real culinary star of Easter.

-Lamb and Pascha
+Lamb and Paska

 The story of the Lord’s Resurrection

-From the Gospel,s we learn that on the first day of the week, Sunday, the women of the Myrrh came with spices to the tomb of Christ, with which they were going to anoint the body of Jesus according to custom.
-Mary Magdalene, who had come with the other women, was the first to arrive at the tomb and, astonished at the sight of the raised stone and the empty tomb, she stopped waiting for the other women and ran to tell the apostles what had happened.
-She no longer sees the angel who greets the other women, nor does she listen to his message, that Christ is risen.
+From the Gospels, we learn that on the first day of the week, Sunday, the women of the Myrrh came with spices to the tomb of Christ, with which they were going to anoint the body of Jesus according to custom.
+Mary Magdalene, who had come with the other women, was the first to arrive at the tomb and astonished at the sight of the raised stone and the empty tomb, she stopped waiting for the other women and ran to tell the apostles what had happened.
+She no longer sees the angel who greets the other women, nor does she listen to his message that Christ is risen.